Texas Commonly Asked Divorce Questions

 What if my spouse does not want the divorce?

-Texas is a “no-fault” divorce state, therefore Texas courts are able to grant a divorce upon either party petitioning the court, regardless of whether or not the opposing party chooses to participate.
+Texas is a “no-fault” divorce state; therefore, Texas family courts are able to grant a divorce upon either party petitioning the court, regardless of whether or not the opposing party chooses to participate.
+Our team is standing by to assist you, so call us at (214) 272-0964 to get started with a free consultation with our client intake team.

 How long do I have to be living in Texas to get a divorce?